jepoorbaugh/se-lab-03/README.md

 Basic app to display a daily inspirational quote to the user.
 Also has pages to display quotes with a specific tag a random quote.

-Uses a table of quotes compiled by [Kaggle user manann](https://www.kaggle.com/datasets/manann/quotes-500k)
+Uses a table of quotes compiled by [Kaggle user manann](https://www.kaggle.com/datasets/manann/quotes-500k).
+The set was filtered to only include the top 1000 most popular categories, and only quotes that contained at least 4 of these categories.
+This was done both to reduce the overall file size to allow the dataset to be uploaded to Github without dealing with large file storage, filter the dataset for uncategorized/poorly-categorized quotes, and limit the overall number of categories to something more reasonable.
+There are now around 100k quotes compared to the original 500k.

 # Requirements
 - Use Flask to implement the backend for a web application